andjnewman/PrivacyNoticeExperiment/PrivacyNotice12345.md

 ## Changes to this policy

 When we make changes, such as where legislation changes, we will update this notice and do our best to let you know.
 We can only do this, if you let us have your contact details, your preferred forms of communication and you inform us of any changes.

-## How we use your data?
-We process your personal data in a number of ways to deliver Public Services.

 {% endif %}
 {% endfor %}